lucashfreitas/blog-lucasfsantos/content/posts/2019-08-08-6-tips-to-become-a-better-software-developer.md

  * **Browse the source code**  or try to run it locally (I know it might be hard to understand all the source code from an entire framework, but you can start trying to understand how each chunk works).
 When you get a bug showing a log message, you can try to inspect the source code and see where this message is coming from and why.
 I was developing an application using angular a few months ago and always had the source code open, whenever I got an error message I used to inspect the source code and understand why I got the message.
 It really helped me to understand how the framework works by itself.
  * **Find meetups/conferences** If you can't go you can either watch it later or see what topics were discussed on.
 You can use [meetup](https://www.meetup.com) app to search for groups of interest on your location.
  * **Read, read and read**.
 The internet has a lot of content.
 Do not hesitate do read official documentation, blog posts, books to understand better the tool that you are working on.
  * **Don't underestimate yourself:** Don't underestimate yourself.
-I used to underestimate myself quite often having thoughts like: Why should I write about this if has a lot of people who know so much more than me?
+I used to underestimate myself quite often having thoughts like: Why should I write about this if has a lot of people who know much more than me?
 Don't get hard comparing yourself to another developer and thinking you worth less because you don't work in big IT companies or know much like them.
 Use this as motivation to learn more and always remember, no one was born knowing everything and everyone has something to learn&teach.

 4. ## Share your knowledge